opencv/opencv/doc/py_tutorials/py_gui/py_image_display/py_image_display.markdown

 ![image](images/matplotlib_screenshot.jpg)

-@sa Plenty of plotting options are available in Matplotlib.
+@note Plenty of plotting options are available in Matplotlib.
 Please refer to Matplotlib docs for more details.
 Some, we will see on the way.

 __warning__